VirgileMartinBX23/xhec-mlops-project-student/README.md

 3. You can view logs, success/failure statuses, and execution details for each flow run.

 You can also manage your deployments, schedules, and agents directly from the UI.

+## Last Part
+We were not able to finish the last part on time.
+We made a mistake in importing a function from another file, which apparently doesn't exist (utils.py) but it does obviously.
+If you understand why, we would be happy to learn the reason.
+Sorry for not finishing on time.